caprover/caprover-website/docs/docker-compose.md

 sidebar_label: Docker Compose
 ---

-## IMPORTANT:

-If you care about Docker Compose support, please leave a note in [this issue](https://github.com/caprover/caprover/issues/2175)

 ## What is Docker Compose?

 For Docker newbies, lots of examples that you find on the internet are Docker Compose.
 For example, this is a simple Docker Compose for WordPress: